bbfrederick/picachooser/INSTALL.rst

 Updating
 --------

-If you’ve previously installed grader and want to update, cd into the package directory and do a git pull first:
+If you’ve previously installed PICAchooser and want to update, cd into the package directory and do a git pull first:

 ::